 In Clark’s case, the business initially grew out of Christopher Oster’s sheer determination to work for himself.
 After completing his PhD, carving a career for himself at a management consultancy firm just wasn’t an option for him.
 After a lot of in-depth research, he finally homed in on an idea for a business.
 He then carefully selected his colleagues to join him on the board.
 “In Germany, the insurance market is still largely untouched by the digital revolution, with 95 percent of business still taking place offline.
 This is where we spotted our opportunity and where it remains to this day,” says Christopher Oster.
 The next job was to seek out suitable sources of funding.
 An initial round of seed capital was provided by Finleap, a Berlin-based company, which supports fintech firms or, in this case, insurtech companies during their start-up phase.

-In the second financing round in 2016, Clark came across the coparion fund, which had been set up the same year by the German Federal Ministry for Economic Affairs and Energy and KfW, with the aim of helping young, growth-oriented businesses in Germany find their financial feet.
-Since then, the fund has invested a seven-figure sum in Clark as part of a larger consortium, which has ploughed a total of EUR 13 million into the company to date.
-Coparion’s CEO Christian Stein is in regular contact with Christopher Oster and his team.
-“We were not only won over by the business idea, but also by the people behind it,” says Stein.
+In 2016, Clark came across the Coparion fund, in which – along with the German Federal Ministry for Economic Affairs and Energy and the European Investment Bank (since 2018) – KfW Capital, the venture capital subsidiary of KfW, is invested.
+Since then, the fund has invested a seven-digit sum in Clark as part of a larger consortium, which has ploughed a total of EUR 13 million into the company to date.
+Coparion’s CEO David Zimmer is in regular contact with Christopher Oster and his team.
+“We were not only won over by the business idea, but also by the people behind it,” says Zimmer.

 With its solid financial foundation coupled with courage, a willingness to take risks, and strategic vision, Clark has so far succeeded in developing its business concept at a fast pace.
 Further growth is on the horizon: “Only a third of all Germans are happy with their insurance,” says Oster.
-TV and newspaper advertising is expected to increase awareness, so that more and more people can get to know the Clark app.
-Working with Goethe University in Frankfurt, Deutsche Bank and Commerzbank, Clark is also involved in a project called “Vorsorge-Cockpit” (“Pension Cockpit”).
-This application brings together all private, company and statutory pension sources, enabling users to calculate their forecasted benefits.
-This means more input for the robotic advisor.
+TV, online and newspaper advertising is expected to increase awareness, so that more and more people can get to know the Clark app.
+“In addition, we have numerous ideas for the further development of our products and services.
+Among other things, we want to provide users with even more transparency about their old-age provision," promises Oster.

 The described project contributes to the following United Nationsʼ Sustainable Development Goals